carpentries/docs.carpentries.org/source/handbooks/instructor_trainers.md

 To be certified as an Instructor Trainer, all trainees must:

-* Agree to abide by the {{'[Code of Conduct]({})'.format(code_of_conduct)}} in all communications and interactions with The Carpentries community
+* Agree to abide by the {{'[Code of Conduct]({})'.format(code_of_conduct)}} in all communications and interactions with The Carpentries community.
-* Attend weekly virtual seminar meetings
+* Attend weekly virtual seminar meetings.
-  * Time commitment: 1 hour per week for 10 weeks; can miss up to 2 meetings
+  * Time commitment: 1 hour per week for 10 weeks; can miss up to 2 meetings.
   * Meeting times are determined by a poll.
 Trainees may wait for a future cohort if their scheduling needs are unmet.
-* Review How Learning Works by Susan Ambrose et al. and The Carpentries [Instructor Training Curriculum](https://preview.carpentries.org/instructor-training/)
+* Review How Learning Works by Susan Ambrose et al. and The Carpentries [Instructor Training Curriculum](https://preview.carpentries.org/instructor-training/).
-  * Time commitment: approximately 2-4 hours per week
+  * Time commitment: approximately 2-4 hours per week.
-  * The actual time necessary for the full benefit of preparation depends on prior familiarity with content and English language proficiency
+  * The actual time necessary for the full benefit of preparation depends on prior familiarity with content and English language proficiency.
-* Agree to participate as an Active Instructor Instructor Trainer for at least 1 year
+* Agree to participate as an Active Instructor Instructor Trainer for at least 1 year.

 Trainees who are previously certified as Carpentries Instructors must additionally:

-* Observe a teaching demonstration session (1 hour)
+* Observe a teaching demonstration session (1 hour).
-* Observe part of an online Instructor Training event (4 hours)
+* Observe part of an online Instructor Training event (4 hours).

 Trainees who are \*not\* previously certified as Carpentries Instructors must concurrently pursue [Instructor certification](https://carpentries.org/become-instructor/), with all steps completed or scheduled prior to receiving the Instructor Trainer badge